-It is important to make a diagnosis as early as possible to help a child with autism.
-As yet there is no known 'cure'.
-What we do know is that early intervention, such as speech therapy, occupational therapy, special education and behavioural support makes a difference.
+To help a child with autism it is important to make a diagnosis as early as possible.
+There is no known 'cure'.
+What we do know is that early intervention (speech therapy, occupational therapy, special education and behavioural support) makes a difference.
 Early intervention can help develop a child's skills, reduce behaviour problems and help each child develop as much independence as possible.
-Parent involvement in early intervention therapy can help parents understand and support their child's development and skills.
+Being involved as a parent in the early intervention therapy can help you understand and support your child's development and skills.

 Who should I contact for more information?

-Parents usually know their child better than anyone else and if you have any concern about your child's development or behaviour, it's a good idea to have your child seen early.
+You know your child better than anyone else.
+If you have any concern about your child's development or behaviour, it's a good idea to have your child seen early.

-Your doctor or early childhood nurse would be a good person to talk to.
-Your family doctor can refer you to a Paediatrician or a specialist diagnostic and assessment service.
+Your GP can refer you to a Paediatrician or a specialist diagnostic and assessment service.

-There are also specialist organisations that support families affected by autism.
-Autism Spectrum Australia (Aspect) has a helpful website www.autismspectrum.org.au.
+There are also organisations that support families affected by autism.
+Autism Spectrum Australia (Aspect) has a helpful website www.autismspectrum.org.au

 Other services that can be helpful include: